department-of-veterans-affairs/va.gov-team/products/caregivers/Improve Facility Selection/Research/research-plan.md

 In addition, there are concerns that this questions could be potentially misleading.
 The facility chosen is used to process the applicatioin  at the nearest Caregiver support facility but the question is worded in that it is asking for the Veteran's preferred facility.
 Also when community/child facilities are included with the new search API integration this could add confusion because the applicant and the PDF will refelct the parent/Caregiver support facility not necessarily the facilty answered with.

 We have redesigned the facilities question to address the problem and this research is on the usability of this redesign and some additional explorative research interview questions.
-We are conducting a combination a/b/c test with additional questions to research the clarity and understanding of this question.
+We are conducting a combination a/b/c usability test to research the clarity and understanding of this question.

 ### OCTO Objectives